randall-coding/uvdesk-acorn/README.md

 `acorn logs -f uvdesk`

-## Configure UVDesk
+## Configure UVdesk

 First you have to go to your acorn uvdesk URL.
 Then follow the on screen installation wizard for configuring your uvdesk.

 ![image](https://github.com/randall-coding/uvdesk-acorn/assets/39175191/f44b2eb0-0c74-4fa2-b13f-45f8c95a0820)

-Use the following database credentials to install your UVDesk instance:
+Use the following database credentials to install your UVdesk instance:

 - Server: `db`
 - Port: `3306`